TimeleapLabs/sia-schema/README.md

 ## Work in progress

-- [ ] Generate JavaScript code from the intermediate representation
-- [ ] Generate TypeScript code from the intermediate representation
 - [ ] Generate Python code from the intermediate representation
+- [ ] Generate Go code from the intermediate representation
 - [ ] Add support for functions